dropoutarchive/Discord-Mass-DM/README.md

 ### Milestones

-* 65 Stars: add Buttons to the message *(almost done)*
+* 65 Stars: add Buttons to the message *(I guess that this feature got patched by discord aswell)*
 * 75 Stars: Fake Phone call (it will only ring, no voice)
 * 90 Stars: uploading Files
 * 100 Stars: Add a rich table giving us information of the total dms sent, time taken, etc.
-* 150 Stars: Make a new Mass Dm repo (using selenium, almost 300 dms each email verified account)
+* 300 Stars: Make a new Mass Dm repo (using selenium, almost 300 dms each email verified account)

 ---------------------------------------